cgossain/GenericResultsController/README.md

 ## License

-FetchedResultsController is available under the MIT license.
+GenericResultsController is available under the MIT license.
 See the LICENSE file for more info.